 Alec L. Miller, Psy.D.

-Alec L. Miller, is a licensed clinical psychologist and Co-Founder and Clinical Director of Cognitive and Behavioral Consultants, LLP.
-He is also Clinical Professor of Psychiatry and Behavioral Sciences, at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.
+Dr. Alec L. Miller, is a licensed clinical psychologist, teacher, researcher, author, and treatment developer.
+He is Co-Founder and Clinical Director of Cognitive and Behavioral Consultants (www.cbc-psychology.com), a clinical, training, and research center based in White Plains and Manhattan.
+He is also a Clinical Professor of Psychiatry and Behavioral Sciences at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.
 From 1995 to 2015, he served as Chief of Child and Adolescent Psychology, Director of the Adolescent Depression and Suicide Program, Associate Director of the Psychology Training, and Professor of Clinical Psychiatry and Behavioral Sciences, at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.

-As a clinician, Dr. Miller is a practitioner of CBT and DBT and treats adults, adolescents, couples and families.
-His clinical expertise has been highlighted by various media outlets including the New York Times, CNN, ABC News, CBS TV, MSNBC, PBS TV, Teen People Magazine, SELF Redbook, WebMD, and the Associated Press.
+As a clinician, Dr. Miller is a practitioner of CBT and DBT and treats adults, adolescents, couples and families in White Plains, NY.
+His clinical expertise has been highlighted by various media outlets including the New York Times, CNN, ABC News, CBS TV, MSNBC, PBS TV, Fox News, Teen People Magazine, Redbook, WebMD, the Associated Press, and Voice of America.

 To contact Dr. Miller, please click here.